Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

-In Section~\ref{framework-sec}, we give a simple list of axioms required for an oblivious resampling oracle \emph{for the atomic events only}; these automatically lead to a resampling oracle for $\mathcal B$.
-Beyond the fact that this gives new algorithmic and distributional results, this greatly simplifies many of the proofs and constructions for existing resampling oracles.
-We highlight a few results: \begin{enumerate} \item We get a commutative resampling oracle for the space of hamiltonian cycles of $K_n$.
-As shown by \cite{ilio}, such commutative resampling oracles lead to powerful results on the distributional properties of the resulting LLLL configurations. \item We get a (sequential) resampling oracle for the space of perfect matchings of the complete hypergraph $K_n^{(s)}$.
-This leads to efficient algorithms corresponding to non-constructive results on rainbow hypergraph matchings shown by Lu, Mohr, \& Sz\'{e}k\'{e}ly \cite{mohr}. \end{enumerate}
+We derive a simple list of axioms required for an oblivious resampling oracle \emph{for the atomic events only}; these automatically lead to a resampling oracle for $\mathcal B$.
+Beyond the fact that this gives new algorithmic results, this greatly simplifies many proofs and constructions for existing resampling oracles.
+We highlight a few results: \begin{enumerate} \item We get a commutative resampling oracle, and parallel algorithms, for the space of hamiltonian cycles of $K_n$. \item We get a resampling oracle for the space of perfect matchings of the complete hypergraph $K_n^{(s)}$.
+This leads to efficient (sequential) algorithms corresponding to non-constructive results on rainbow hypergraph matchings shown by Lu, Mohr, \& Sz\'{e}k\'{e}ly \cite{mohr}. \end{enumerate}